 CPF is used on a wide variety of food crops in California.
-Based on the most recent five years of use data (2009-2013), the top ten agricultural uses in the state were almond, citrus, alfalfa, walnut, cotton, grapes, corn, broccoli, sugar beet, and peach/nectarine.
+Based on the most recent five years of use data (2011-2015), the top agricultural uses in the state were almond, alfalfa, walnut, orange, and cotton.

 In 2014, US EPA conducted highly refined probabilistic acute and steady-state (21-day) dietary (food-only) exposure assessments of CPF.
 They evaluated the exposure to CPF from drinking water by estimating concentrations of CPF-oxon in surface and ground water (Estimated Drinking Water Concentrations, EDWC) and comparing the values to target concentrations expressed as DWLOC (Drinking Water Level of Comparison).